AzureCosmosDB/cosmosdb-nosql-copilot/README.md

 This Hands-On-Lab demonstrates the following concepts and how to implement them:

-- The basics of building a highly scalable Generative-AI chat application using Azure Cosmos DB for NoSQL.
+- How to build a highly scalable, multi-tenant & user, Generative-AI chat application using Azure Cosmos DB for NoSQL.
 - Generating completions and embeddings using Azure OpenAI Service.
 - Managing a context window (chat history) for natural conversational interactions with an LLM.
 - Manage token consumption and payload sizes for Azure OpenAI Service requests.
 - Building a semantic cache using Azure Cosmos DB for NoSQL vector search for improved performance and cost.
 - Using the Semantic Kernel SDK for completion and embeddings generation.
+- Implementing RAG Pattern using vector search in Azure Cosmos DB for NoSQL on custom data to augment generated responses from an LLM.

 ## Getting Started